by Richard McPartland

-As our Periodic Table of BIM mug competition this summer proved, there's significant opportunity to be had when it comes to construction-ifying your cuppa.
+As our Periodic Table of BIM mug competition last summer proved, there's significant opportunity to be had when it comes to construction-ifying your cuppa.
 Here's an evolutionary take on humankind's evolutionary trail leading to the drawing board... it's surely only a matter of time until a version showing the use of BIM objects and federated models.

 8. Home Puzzle